 Tax season is stressful.
 The last thing you want to do is add to your stress by wondering how you're going to pay your taxes.
-Fortunately, there are many ways to simulate your taxes so you don't have to worry about how you're going to come up with the money.
-Here are some ways to simulate your taxes without hiring a tax accountant or going through the stress of filing taxes.
+Fortunately, there are many ways to simulate your taxes so you don't have to worry about how you'll come up with the money.
+Here are some ways to simulate your taxes without hiring a tax accountant or going through the stress of filing your taxes.

 Using an online tax generator

 Online tax generators are a great way to see what your taxes might look like without having to do anything.
 These generators are very easy to use and you should be able to get a pretty good idea of what your taxes will look like based on the information you enter.